 Officers

 Section 1.
 Officers.
 The officers of the organization shall be President, Vice-President, Secretary, Treasurer, and Trailmaster.
+Trailmaster is an appointed position.
 Such other officers and assistant officers as may be deemed necessary may be elected or appointed by the President.

 Section 2.
 Eligibility During Initial Organization.
 During the time of initial organization of the club, individuals may hold multiple offices, such as President and Trailmaster, and Vice-President and Treasurer.
 The only restriction being that the positions of President and Treasurer will not be held by the same person.
 The time of initial organization will be considered ended when the club has achieved 20 regular members.

 Section 3.
 Eligibility After Initial Organization.
 After the “initial organization period,” no member shall hold more than one office at a time.
-No member shall serve in the office of President or Vice-President for more than two consecutive terms.

 Section 3.
 Nomination Procedures.
 At a regular meeting held in the month of March, a Nominating Committee of three (3) members shall be elected by the organization.
 It shall be the duty of this committee to nominate candidates for the offices to be filled at the annual meeting.
 The Nominating Committee shall make its report to the membership in the month of May no later than the meeting prior to the scheduled election.
 Before the election at the annual meeting, additional nominations from the floor are permitted.